 Edison Neighborhood Plan

-The Edison Neighborhood draft plan was approved by the Planning Commission on January 3, 2019 and will go to the Kalamazoo City Commission next to confirm amendment to the Master Plan.
+The Edison Neighborhood Plan 2019 was approved for amendment to the Master Plan by the Planning Commission on January 3, 2019 and the Kalamazoo City Commission on February 4, 2019.

 The Climate Action Plan is currently in progress and will be holding public meetings in early 2019.

 Go to the Events page to see when you can get involved in this planning process.

 To leave a comment regarding the Climate Action Plan please visit Open Town Hall, or call Community Planning and Development at 269-337-8044

 The purpose of Shared Prosperity Kalamazoo (SPK) is to have a community where no adult and no child is isolated or left behind due to poverty and/or inequality of opportunity.
 To accomplish this, we believe that we must address three primary areas of focus: